GautamRaj-12/obsidian-git-sync/course-tracker/Node Jonas' Course.md

 - [x] Connecting DB with Express using Mongoose
 - [x] What is Mongoose
 - [x] Creating a simple tour model
+- [x] Creating documents and Testing the model
+- [ ] MVC Architecture
 - [ ]